openhab/openhab-docs/_addons_bindings/zwave/doc/zwaveme/kfob_0_0.md

 # KFOB 4 button keyfob
 This describes the Z-Wave device *KFOB*, manufactured by *Z-Wave.Me* with the thing type UID of ```zwaveme_kfob_00_000```.

+The device is in the category of *Remote Control*, defining Any portable or hand-held device that controls the status of something, e.g. remote control, keyfob etc..

 ![KFOB product image](https://www.cd-jackson.com/zwave_device_uploads/146/146_default.png)